Nexis-Network/nexis-docs/src/operations/validator-initiatives.md

 ## Nexis Network Foundation Delegation Program

-The Nexis Network Foundation helps facilitate the growth of the consensus validator network by running a SOL delegation program.
+The Nexis Network Foundation helps facilitate the growth of the consensus validator network by running a NZT delegation program.
 The program is open to new applicants.
 You can find out more information [here](https://nexis.org/delegation-program)

 ## Tour De Sun 22

 Delegation program participants who operate a performant testnet node, may also join Tour De Sun 22 (TdS22).
-The program gives locked SOL incentive payments to operators for running approved hardware on Testnet.
+The program gives locked NZT incentive payments to operators for running approved hardware on Testnet.
 For more information, see [TdS22](https://nexis.org/tds22).

 ## Nexis Network Foundation Server Program